bruceadowns/miru-syslog/README.md

 Syslog collector that listens for syslog traffic, parses, and forwards to miru-stumptown.

-It is written in golang, housed in a docker container, deployed as a DaemonSet into a kubernetes cluster.
+It is written in golang, housed in a docker container, deployed as a DaemonSet into a Kubernetes cluster.

+The syslog protocol is defined via rfc3164 and rfc5424.

 ## Endpoints